 To address these concerns, BJA created the following programs under NOSI:

 This project is integrating data and research on police decision-making, use of force, officer injuries and fatalities, officer safety, human performance, physiology and kinesiology, etc., to design an updated model defensive tactics training that can be integrated into the training program of any sized agency.

-This project will convene a consortium to develop a report on the current state of law enforcement suicide by focusing on challenges, successes, and gaps.
-It will provide recommendations on policy and procedure updates, effective messaging strategies, and best practice programs.
-The report will include recommendations on how to engage families in suicide awareness and prevention at all phases of an officer’s career, including retirement.
+This project convened a consortium to develop a report on the current state of law enforcement suicide by focusing on challenges, successes, and gaps.
+It provides recommendations on policy and procedure updates, effective messaging strategies, and best practice programs.
+The report includes recommendations on how to engage families in suicide awareness and prevention at all phases of an officer’s career, including retirement.